Ultraplot/ultraplot/docs/why.rst

   cycles by splitting up the colors from registered or on-the-fly `~ultraplot.colors.ContinuousColormap`\ s and `~ultraplot.colors.PerceptualColormap`\ s.

-ultraplot also makes all colormap and color cycle names case-insensitive, and colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to any colormap name.
+UltraPlot also makes all colormap and color cycle names case-insensitive, and colormaps are automatically reversed or cyclically shifted 180 degrees if you append ``'_r'`` or ``'_s'`` to any colormap name.
 These features are powered by `~ultraplot.colors.ColormapDatabase`, which replaces matplotlib's native